 The company holds a limited number of long term loan balances with its immediate subsidiary, ABPA Holdings Limited ("ABPAH"), and its immediate parent company, ABP Bonds UK Limited.
-These balances were created as part of the acquisition of ABPH and subsequent refinancing of the ABP (Jersey) Limited ("ABPJ") group.
+These balances were created as part of the acquisition of ABPH and subsequent refinancing of the ABP (Jersey) Limited group.
 The company's main transactions each year, which are controlled in conjunction with the rest of the group, relate to interest accrual, receipt and payment.

-Ultimate realisation of principal balances, which are due in 2016 and 2018, depends on the performance of the ABPAH underlying trading group and the ability of the UK-wide ports and transport segment to generate cash flows.
-Attention is drawn to the wider group's approach to risk and capital management, which is set out in the annual report of ABPAH.
+Ultimate realisation of principal balances depends on the performance of the ABPAH underlying trading group and the ability of the UK-wide ports and transport operation to generate cash flows.

+Further attention is drawn to the company's and wider group's approach to risk, which is set out in the company's directors' report.

-11. Group payables - current
+12. Group payables - current

-2015 2014
+2016 2015

 £m £m

-Amounts due to subsidiary undertaking 22.6 21.2
+Amounts due to subsidiary undertaking 23.9 22.6

-Total current group payables 22.6 21.2
+Total current group payables 23.9 22.6

 Amounts due to subsidiary undertaking are in respect of ABP Acquisitions UK Limited and represent interest and a charge for group relief surrendered.
-Further details on amounts due to subsidiary undertaking are disclosed in note 14.
+Further details on amounts due to subsidiary undertaking are disclosed in note 15.

-Disclosure of the financial risks related to these financial instruments is set out in note 10.
+Disclosure of the financial risks related to these financial instruments is set out in note 11.